avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 by the CTX phage, which is a virus of *V. cholerae*.
 This has important implications for public health, which we will return to later in this course.

 .. figure:: CtxProphage.jpg
-  :width: 700
+  :width: 800

-  A diagram showing just the CTX prophage region of Chromosome 1 of a typical isolate of the current pandemic lineage (7PET lineage), as well as a typical isolate of the lineage that caused the previous pandemic (i.e. Classical lineage).
+  A diagram showing just the CTX prophage region of Chromosome 1 of a typical isolate of the current pandemic lineage (7PET lineage), isolate N16961, as well as a typical isolate of the lineage that caused the previous pandemic (i.e. Classical lineage), isolate O395.
 The arrows represent genes, and the *ctxA* and *ctxB* genes encode the A and B subunits, respectively, of the cholera toxin protein complex.
 Image source: `Pant et al 2020`_.

 .. _Pant et al 2020: https://pubmed.ncbi.nlm.nih.gov/31272871/